Join Our Initiative Browse the Datasets Contribute a New Dataset

 Dataset Specification

-Note: The specification documented here is the “V0.1” version of what we think will be required for cataloged datasets.
+Note: The specification documented here is the “V0.1.5” version of the criteria we believe are required for datasets cataloged by OTDI.
 We need and welcome your feedback!
 Either contact us or consider using pull requests with your suggestions.
 See the AI Alliance community page on contributing for more details.

 Also contact us if you are interested in contributing a dataset, but you have any questions or concerns about meeting the following specification.